harleydutton/tabula-rasa/meta/done/exp chapter.md

 - [[Linear Experience Costs]]
 - [[Quadratic Experience Costs]]
 - [[Leveling Up]]
-I think the system these notes form would be far more coherent if they were collected into their own chapter.
+I think the system these notes form would be far more coherent if they were collected into their own chapter. done.